harness/developer-hub/docs/feature-flags/ff-creating-flag/manage-stale-flags.md

 ### The Different Flag States

-To help manage your flags, here are the definitions of the different flag states:
+To help manage your feature flags, here are the definitions of the different flag states:

  - Potentially Stale:
  -- Has been disabled